-In 2021, Interfaith Neighbors, leading a multi-disciplinary collaborative representing Asbury Park, was selected to participate in the Building Healthier More Equitable Communities (BHEC) program by the Reinvestment Fund, funded by Robert Wood Johnson Foundation, along with three other New Jersey cities, including Paterson, Camden and Newark.
+In 2021, Interfaith Neighbors was selected to participate in the Building Healthier More Equitable Communities (BHEC) program by the Reinvestment Fund and to lead a multi-disciplinary collaborative around BHEC representing Asbury Park.
+This program is funded by Robert Wood Johnson Foundation and three other New Jersey cities including Paterson, Camden and Newark.

 The Community Food Connection has partnered with a fifth generation New Jersey farm, Fernbrook Farms, to connect 300 families with a consistent supply of local, naturally-grown, fresh seasonal produce this growing season.

 In addition to this work, BHEC has collaborated with Asbury Park-based Fresh Markets, to kick off another new initiative, SNAP with Asbury Fresh.
 Beginning May 8th, 2022, from 10 AM to 2 PM and continuing every Sunday until the end of November, community members can utilize their SNAP benefits (Food Stamps) at the Asbury Fresh Kennedy Park farmers’ market to purchase farm-fresh produce, meat, eggs, certain baked goods and value-added produce (sauerkraut, pickles, etc).
 In addition, everyone paying with SNAP will get to double their benefits—thanks to the NJ Good Food Buck Program—which can then be used to purchase more fresh produce.
 So, swipe your card for $10, and receive $20 in tokens.
 This public, private, nonprofit collaboration is the first of its kind in Monmouth County, but we hope to see more in the coming years.

 These two food justice initiatives will help bring health and equity to our area.